 So, why did they all leave?
 Well for starters, Grafton sits in a desert, in an isolated area prone to floods.
 They continually lost their fields and harvests, usually being forced to survive on bare subsistence.
 After the Hurricane Canal was completed in 1906, many Grafton residents packed up and moved approximately 35 minutes west to Hurricane, Utah.
 Eventually there was an insufficient amount of children to justify a school, and the town still lacked clean water for cooking and electricity, both of which had become standard in other larger communities.
 This prompted all residents to leave, with the last one finally throwing in the towel in 1945.

 Overall, Grafton is well worth a visit.
-If you’re ever visiting Zion National Park (blog on that coming up!), I strongly suggest making the time to check out this wonderfully preserved piece of American Wild West history.
+If you’re ever visiting Zion National Park, I strongly suggest making the time to check out this wonderfully preserved piece of American Wild West history.
 It’s about an hour’s long outing, at best, and only about a 15 to 20-minute drive from Springdale, right outside the park’s west gate.
 If you are interested in experiencing an authentic ghost town and immersing yourself in a small slice of American history, Grafton, Utah is the place for that!